-Plotting the Covid-19 explosion in Bengal as state saw India’s longest-ever state election
+Plotting the Covid-19 explosion in Bengal as it saw India’s longest-ever state election

 Conducted in eight-phases, spanning 34 days, these are the longest state elections India has seen.
 While the Election Commission has stated that this was necessary to ensure a peaceful election, the ruling Trinamool Congress has alleged that these measures were put in to counteract its organisational advantage: voting in Trinamool strongholds was staggered across phases while Bharatiya Janata Party strongholds saw quicker votes.

 The course of the election has seen Covid-19 explode in the state.

 On March 20, a week before the first phase of polling, West Bengal had just 3,380 active Covid-19 cases.
 By the time the state voted during its seventh phase, on April 26, it had 94,949 active cases, an increase of 28 times.
 In the same period, new cases per day went up from only 383 to 15,992 – an increase of more than 40 times.

-Mid-level politicians in Bengal who participated in large rallies have also been infected.
-As many of four candidates have died of Covid-19 so far.
+The result of this is that West Bengal has the highest Covid-19 growth rate of any state in India at present.
+The rate was 9.5% on April 26, measured using a seven day moving average, as per data from the Government of India.

 Elections are responsible